MahamudM90/SNAKE-GAME/README.md

 # SnakeGame
-This is a Simple Game.
+This is a Simple Gaming Site.